Litetoken/Litetokens/README.md

 expired at the end of blocks.

-## Non‐Bluejudy transactions
+## Non‐Czarcraft transactions

-bluejudyd supports the construction of two kinds of transactions that are not themselves considered Bluejudy transactions:
+czarcraftd supports the construction of two kinds of transactions that are not themselves considered Czarcraft transactions:

-* WDC sends
+* LTC sends
-* WDC dividends to Bluejudy assets
+* LTC dividends to Czarcraft assets

 Neither of these two transactions is constructed with a data field.